google/gemma_pytorch/README.md

-# Gemma by Google
+# Gemma in PyTorch

+**Gemma** is a family of lightweight, state-of-the art open models built from research and technology used to create Google Gemini models.
+They are text-to-text, decoder-only large language models, available in English, with open weights, pre-trained variants, and instruction-tuned variants.

+This is the official PyTorch implementation of Gemma models.
+We provide model and inference implementations using both PyTorch and PyTorch/XLA, and support running it on CPU, GPU and TPU.

 ## Download Gemma model checkpoint

 You can find the model checkpoints on Kaggle [here](https://www.kaggle.com/models/google/gemma/frameworks/pyTorch).

-Note that you can choose between the 2b and 7b variants.
+Note that you can choose between the 2B, 7B, 7B int8 quantized variants.

 ```
+VARIANT=<2B or 7B>
-VARIANT=<2b or 7b>
+QUANT=<true or false>
 CKPT_PATH=<Insert ckpt path here>
 ```

-## Try it on Colab
+## Try it free on Colab

 Follow the steps at [https://ai.google.dev/gemma/docs/pytorch_demo](https://ai.google.dev/gemma/docs/pytorch_demo,).

-## Try It Out with Torch (Supports CPU, GPU)
+## Try it out with PyTorch

-Note: if you are using a quantized checkpoint, add `--quant=True` to the end of your `docker run` command.

 ### Build the docker image.